 Why Is Your Coral Dying?

-There are three main reasons your bubble coral might be dying: water flow, injury, or water parameters.
+There are three main reasons your bubble coral is dying: water flow, injury, or water parameters.

 Bubble corals need some flow to deliver food and to keep them clean, but anything more than enough will damage their delicate flesh.
 If you notice your coral start to close up or recede from the base, check how much direct flow it is receiving and move accordingly.